RebellioN-YonG/go-basic/README.md

+# GO-BASIC BY REBELLION YONG

-# This is RebellioN's golang leaning notes which has recorded his learning route.
+This is RebellioN's golang leaning notes which has recorded his learning route.

-## Reference: Get.Programming.Go.Nathan.Youngman
+### Reference: Get.Programming.Go.Nathan.Youngman